Epoch: Regnal eras

 The official Japanese system numbers years from the accession of the current emperor, regarding the calendar year during which the accession occurred as the first year.
 A similar system existed in China before 1912, being based on the accession year of the emperor (1911 was thus the third year of the Xuantong period).
 With the establishment of the Republic of China in 1912, the republican era was introduced.
 It is still very common in Taiwan to date events via the republican era.
 The People's Republic of China adopted the common era calendar in 1949 (the 38th year of the Chinese Republic).

+Canada uses regnal eras in the system it inherited from the United Kingdom for its Acts of Parliament, where it is currently 4 Charles III; however, the conventional Gregorian year is used as well.
+That system was also used in the United Kingdom and Kingdom of England from 1307 until 1963, when the Gregorian calendar was officially adopted.